Olivio Kocsis-Cake

-Kocsis-Cake Olivio (born 31 March 1980 in Budapest, Hungary) is a Hungarian politician.
+Olivio Kocsis-Cake (born 31 March 1980 in Budapest, Hungary) is a Hungarian politician.
 He is a member of parliament in the National Assembly of Hungary (Országgyűlés) since May 2018.
 He left the LMP in February 2013, a founding member of the Dialogue for Hungary, and was elected party leader in 2014.
 In the Hungarian parliamentary elections of 2018, he was elected member of parliament representing Budapest 5th constituency.

 During the 2022 general elections of Hungary he failed to make the list for his party, Dialogue for Hungary, and lost his seat in the parliament.